 Our results bring substantial nuance to the classical dichotomy opposing Consequentialism and Deontologism.
-On one hand, deontological decision-making is a robust phenomenon, not an artefact of hypothetical choices or unrealistic dilemmas: we find it in a real-stakes version of the trolley and in five other games pitting socially desirable ends against arguably (and, de facto) objectionable means.
+On one hand, deontological decision-making is a robust phenomenon, not an artifact of hypothetical choices or unrealistic dilemmas: we find it in a real-stakes version of the trolley and in five other games pitting socially desirable ends against arguably (and, for our subjects, de facto) objectionable means.
 Treating all economic agents as solely consequentialist thus appears to be an inaccurate representation of their preferences and decisions.

-On the other hand, in our subject population there appear to be no consistently deontological "types" and only a small fraction of consistently consequentialist ones.
+On the other hand, in our subject population, there appear to be no consistently deontological "types" and only a small fraction of consistently consequentialist ones.
 Most individuals' choices across the six ends-versus-means dilemmas are largely uncorrelated, which is at odds with any stable mixture of two preference types, invariant across choice situations.
-Subjects clearly feel the pull of both moral principles, but appear to resolve it in a very situation-specific manner - perhaps as if they had very flat priors on what their preference "should" be, and even minor contextual signals or cues could sway them.
-These results point to interesting avenues for further research, both experimental (using different subject populations) and theoretical -better understanding what seems to be a new type of internal preference conflict.
+Subjects clearly feel the pull of both moral principles, but appear to resolve it in a very situation-specific manner.